ajeetraina/Docker-Workshop/README.md

 # Docker-Workshop

-This is for Beginners who wants to start with Docker Basics and move to the advanced level of understanding around Docker Tools and Ecosystem.
+Welcome to Docker !

+This workshop covers the following sections:

+#Getting Started

+What is Docker?
+How is it different from VMs?
+How to install Docker on Linux?
+How to install Docker on Windows?
+Creating Your First Docker Container

+#Docker Compose

+What is Docker Compose?
+Building Your First Compose File?

+#Docker Swarm